psidelta/react-toolkit/README.md

 * Uploader
 * Window

-Additionally, as professional commercial components, we're offering a DataGrid and a Scheduler component.
+Additionally, we're offering two commercial components:a DataGrid and a Scheduler component.

 ## License